Adapting Vision-Language Models for Evaluating World Models: Evaluating World Model Rollouts with universe

 \section{Evaluating World Model Rollouts with \textsc{universe}}

-We evaluate \textsc{universe} as an automated evaluator of world model rollouts using the WHAM benchmark~\citep{kanervisto2025wham}, which provides pretrained world models and an evaluation set.
-Our analysis focuses on two axes: (i) \textit{in-domain accuracy}, measured on Skygarden—the environment used during fine-tuning—and (ii) \textit{generalization} to six unseen environments.
+We evaluate the reliability of \textsc{universe} through a human study spanning eight distinct settings that vary in model scale, training data diversity, and output resolution.
+Our analysis considers two axes: (i) \textit{in-domain accuracy}, measured on Skygarden, and (ii) \textit{generalization} to six previously unseen environments.

-We compare \textsc{universe}’s predictions on samples from two world models: \begin{enumerate*}[label=(\roman*)] \item \emph{WHAM-140M}, trained on Skygarden with lower-quality rollouts ($128 \times 128$ resolution), and \item \emph{WHAM-1.6B}, trained on a diverse environment suite with higher-resolution output ($300 \times 180$). \end{enumerate*} We prepare 30 rollouts for each model-environment pair, yielding a total of 240 rollouts.
-Each rollout is segmented into 14-frame clips and paired with six natural language questions, following our evaluation protocol. \textsc{universe} answers each question using majority voting over five greedy decoding samples.
-Human annotators then rate each response on a four-point ordinal scale: \emph{Correct}, \emph{Partially Correct}, \emph{Incorrect}, and \emph{Unclear}.
-Each response is independently rated by two annotators; in cases of disagreement, a third annotator serves as adjudicator.
-Inter-annotator agreement is quantified using Cohen’s $\kappa$.
+Concretely, we study rollouts generated by: \begin{enumerate*}[label=(\roman*)] \item a large-scale model trained across multiple environments with higher-resolution rollouts ($300 \times 180$), and \item a smaller model trained on a single environment with lower-resolution rollouts ($128 \times 128$). \end{enumerate*} These two model families expose complementary challenges: resolution mismatch, domain coverage, and rollout fidelity.
+We construct eight evaluation settings: settings 1–7 draw from the large-scale model across diverse environments, while setting~8 uses the smaller model in the fine-tuning environment.
+Each setting contains 30 rollouts, paired with six natural-language questions from our evaluation protocol, yielding 240 rollouts in total. \textsc{universe} answers each question via majority vote over five greedy decoding samples.
+Human annotators rate responses on a four-point ordinal scale (\emph{Correct}, \emph{Partially Correct}, \emph{Incorrect}, \emph{Unclear}), with double annotation and adjudication on disagreements.
+Inter-rater reliability is measured using Cohen’s $\kappa$.
 Full details of the annotation protocol are provided in Appendix~\ref{app:annotation-study-details}.

-\itheader{Results} Figure~\ref{fig:human-eval-seven-maps} summarizes graded accuracy across models and environments.
-We observe a significant performance gap between rollouts from WHAM-140M and WHAM-1.6B.
-Despite being in-domain, WHAM-140M yields lower evaluation accuracy likley due to a resolution mismatch: its $128 \times 128$ frames are upsampled to $224 \times 224$ for \textsc{universe} input.
-In contrast, WHAM-1.6B produces higher-quality inputs, enabling more reliable evaluation.
-On WHAM-1.6B Skygarden rollouts, \textsc{universe} achieves 75.02\% graded accuracy on AR and 90.00\% on CR.
-When applied to six previously unseen environments, AR accuracy remains relatively stable with the lowest accuracy of 66.11\% for environment G, and highest accuracy of 83.33\% for environment E. Overall, the results indicate strong generalization, especially for identity-focused recognition tasks.
-Cohen’s $\kappa$ scores further reflect the interpretability of \textsc{universe}’s outputs: agreement is substantial overall ($\kappa = 0.73$), with the lowest in Environment G ($\kappa = 0.59$) and highest in Environment A on WHAM-1.6B rollouts ($\kappa = 0.91$).
-These results highlight that \textsc{universe} remains aligned with human judgments.